Morudu7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8.Script that prints the result of ls -la in file ls_cwd_content 9.Script to duplicate last line of iacta
-10.Script to delete all .js files in the current directory and subfolders
+10.Script to delete all .js files in the current directory and subfolders 11.Script to count number of directories and subdirectories int the current dir.
+NB,parent dir and hidden dir should not be counted